Skip to content

 The Seven Rights

-The Seven Rights are your safety framework for every medication you administer — regardless of how confident you are in your calculation.
+The Seven Rights are your safety framework regardless of how confident you are in your calculation.

 1. Right Patient — verify with two identifiers